-The capstone (Alternate Plan Paper) project for the MA in Literature and the MA in Literature & Composition is a long term research project that demonstrates your mastery of the research and writing skills you've learned in your advanced study, as well as of mastery of your chosen subject matter.
+The capstone (Alternate Plan Paper) project for the MA in Literature and the MA in Literature & Composition is a long-term research project that demonstrates your mastery of the research and writing skills you've learned in your advanced study, as well as of mastery of your chosen subject matter.
 Students may choose to write either a traditional academic essay or a pedagogical project.

-- Students who chose the traditional academic essay will conduct research on a literary text, author, or movement/tradition in order to produce an article-length essay (around 15,000 words).
-This generally means an insightful interpretation of a literary text, contextualized by an extensive review of existing criticism on the topic.
-The argument need not be groundbreaking (as in a PhD dissertation), but should seek to join the critical conversation in a thoughtful and well supported way. - A pedagogical project should similarly demonstrate extensive research in literary analysis and pedagogy, applied to course design and instruction through lesson plans, classroom activities, and related materials.
+- Students who chose the traditional academic essay will conduct research on a text, author, rhetorical issue, or movement/tradition, in order to produce an article-length essay (around 15,000 words).
+This generally means an insightful interpretation of a focal text, contextualized by an extensive review of existing criticism on the topic.
+The argument need not be groundbreaking (as in a PhD dissertation), but should seek to join the critical conversation in a thoughtful and well supported way. - A pedagogical project should similarly demonstrate extensive research in both pedagogy and literary or rhetorical analysis, applied to course design and instruction through lesson plans, classroom activities, and related materials.
 These practical elements should be accompanied by a cover statement explaining your goals and describing your use of ideas gleaned from secondary sources.